 Tips and activities for teaching demonstratives.

 Warning!
-This way of teaching is one which has been HIGHLY criticized on two counts:
+This way of teaching is one which has been criticized on two counts:

-- It uses what is called display questions.
+- It uses what are called display questions.
 Display questions are questions which you (the teacher) already know the answer to.

 - It’s not particularly reflective of real life language.